Technical Overview

 APR

-The Annual Percentage Rate (APR) within Merkl represents the yearly return from participating in a campaign, expressed as a percentage.
-Depending on the distribution type, the APR can be fixed and remain constant throughout the campaign, or it can be variable and fluctuate based on factors such as the number of participants.
+The Annual Percentage Rate (APR) represents the yearly return from participating in a campaign, expressed as a percentage.
+Depending on the distribution type, the APR can be fixed and remain constant throughout the campaign, or it can be variable and fluctuate based on factors such as eligible TVL and the number of participants.

-For distribution types where the APR is not defined as fixed, the main APR for a campaign is calculated as:
+For distribution types where the APR is not fixed, the APR for a campaign is calculated as:

-At the level of an opportunity, the APR is the sum of the APRs of the campaigns (including the subcampaigns) running on this opportunity.
+At the opportunity level, the displayed APR is the sum of the APRs from all campaigns (including subcampaigns) running on that opportunity.

 🧱 User-Facing Components